 The first Micro Four Thirds system was invented in 2008 as a joint effort by Olympus and Panasonic.

-As the first in the history of the mirrorless revolution, the Micro Four-Thirds (M43 or MFT) is basically the predecessor for today’s APS-C sensors, but it is still the camera system of choice for many photographers, and it definitely makes sense.
+As the first in the history of the mirrorless revolution, the Micro Four-Thirds (M43 or MFT) is the predecessor for today’s APS-C sensors, but it is still the camera system of choice for many photographers, and it makes sense.

 The M43 system also comes equipped with IBIS (In Body Image Stabilization), which is very handy when shooting seascape photography, or even wildlife and street photography for that matter.